Prohelion/prohelion.github.io/docs/Profinity/Profiles.md

 | `Red`    | The device is in an error state                                               |
 | `Grey`   | The device is not available, connected or not visible on the network          |

-Profinity ships with an example profile called the PET Profile (Prohelion / Elmar / Tritium) which contains all the necessary configuration to support a vehicle based on Prohelion, Elmar and Tritium technologies.
+Profinity ships with an example profile called the PET Profile (Prohelion / Elmar / Tritium) which contains all the necessary configuration to support a vehicle based on Prohelion, Elmar, and Tritium technologies.
 If you wish to use this profile as a basis for your own work we would suggest copying it to a new file name as the file is overwritten each time you install a new version of Profinity.

 Otherwise you can create your own Profiles or a new Profile, by pushing the New Profile button on the menu.